 Animalia | Reptilia | Testudines | Emydidae | Chordata | Clemmys guttata |

-Common staples of this species’ diet include various aquatic insects, worms, fish, spiders, green algae, and cranberries.
+Common staples of this species’ diet include aquatic insects, worms, fish, spiders, green algae, and cranberries.
 It is common for these turtles to search for prey in aquatic environments by pushing their heads into underwater plants.
-Although spotted turtles can reside on land, they always eat their food in the water.
+Although spotted turtles can reside on land, they always eat food in the water.

 What Do Common Musk Turtles Eat?